john-kheir/ovcdoc_public/Sysadmin/connect.md

 service.name                   = 'docker_client'
 ```

-In order to connect to `ovc_git`, using the git_root identity file (-i) for this environment:
+In order to connect to `ovc_git`, using the git_root identity file (-i) for this environment, and including the -A option (best practice):
 ```
-ssh 10.54.16.7 -l root -p 2202 -i /opt/code/git/openvcloudEnvironments/poc/keys/git_root
+ssh 10.54.16.7 -l root -A -p 2202 -i /opt/code/git/openvcloudEnvironments/poc/keys/git_root
 root@ovcgit:~#
 ```

 ## Accessing ovc_master from ovc_git

-The public IP address of ovc_master can be found on ovc_git in `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__node.ssh__ovc_master`.
+The public IP address (instance.ip) of ovc_master can be found on ovc_git in `/opt/code/git/openvcloudEnvironments/$name-of-your-env$/services/jumpscale__node.ssh__ovc_master`.

 For instance for an environment with the name `poc`:
 ```